 Now I am at the store, but we have not had any customers today.
 I have been working on a new heat tolerant seed set page and it is finally finished.
 If you live in a hot location, like Texas, be sure and check it out for vegetable varieties as well as flower varieties that will do well in the heat.

-David has completed a page about the cooler than normal spring we are having here in Texas and everywhere in 2021 and you can read it here.
+David has completed a page about the cooler than normal spring we are having here in Texas and everywhere in 2021.
 You can consider this page written by David to be part of our spring growing guide.

 We ended up having some customers who are farmers.
 They bought ten packs of one kind of seed and five of another, as well as some single packs of different varieties of vegetables.
 They loved our store and said they would definitely be back.
 They took extra business cards to pass out to their friends.
 We really appreciate it.